NOW TAKING APPLICATIONS!

 Dear Xavier University Faculty/Staff member,

 Alternative Breaks is a student-run organization and we welcome and value the participation of faculty and staff members who provide an irreplaceable outlook about the experience for the students and those at the service site.
 Faculty and staff members provide legal assistance on all of the trips and bring advice, experience, and countless reservoirs of knowledge to the student groups.
 In return, Alternative Breaks provides a chance for you to interact with students outside of the classroom or office and bond with a group of students through interest in the same social justice issue.
 Faculty/Staff members that do decide to participate in Alternative Breaks should remember that they are not the trip leaders but instead are participants on the trip which is led by a team of two trained students.
 As a Faculty/Staff member, you are only needed for some leadership assistance in emergency situations but otherwise you get to participate in the experience as a peer with 9-12 other members of the group.
 We hope that you will consider participating in Alternative Breaks this year and be open to the unique experiences that the trips provide.
 We currently have trips during both spring and summer break.
-The spring break trips last from February 23 to March 2 while the summer break trips are from May 6 to 17 or May 4 to 11 or May 4 to 12.
-If at any time you have questions, would like to further discuss the roles of a Faculty/Staff member in Alternative Breaks, or need more information on how to become involved, please feel free to contact me at any time by email at firstname.lastname@example.org or by phone at (937) 901-3247.
+If at any time you have questions, would like to further discuss the roles of a Faculty/Staff member in Alternative Breaks, or need more information on how to become involved, please feel free to contact Amanda Burns at any time by email at email@example.com.
 Thank you for your interest, consideration, and continued support of Alternative Breaks!

 Alternative Breaks Chair